Amhara people: Art

 Amhara art is typified by religious paintings.
 One of the notable features of these is the large eyes of the subjects, who are usually biblical figures.
 It is usually oil on canvas or hide, some surviving from the Middle Ages.
 The Amhara art includes weaved products embellished with embroidery.
 Works in gold and silver exist in the form of filigree jewelry and religious emblems.
+The Amhara ethnic group was the most influential in the development of traditional Ethiopian Orthodox iconography from the 13th century on.
+Ethiopian Orthodox iconography can be categorized into multiple historical periods such as Medieval, "Low", and "High Gondarine," with the oldest datable church frescos being found in Lasta of the northeastern Amhara region and Gondar serving as the center of painting for the Ethiopian and Eritrean highlands.
+Indeed, there is an influx of Ethiopian Orthodox art dating to the early Solomonic period and first couple centuries following the founding of the Ethiopian Empire.
+With continuing to develop during the Gondarian period of the 17th and 18th centuries came a popular Amharic saying, "those who want to draw, go to Gondar.

 Kinship and marriage

 The Amhara culture recognizes kinship, but unlike other ethnic groups in the Horn of Africa region, it has a lesser role.
 Household relationships are primary, and the major economic, political and cultural functions are not based on kin relationships among the Amharas.
 Rather abilities of the individual matter.
 For example, states Donald Levine, the influence of clergy among the Amhara has been based on "ritual purity, doctrinal knowledge, ability to perform miracles and capacity to provide moral guidance".
 The social relationships in the Amhara culture are predominantly based on hierarchical patterns and individualistic associations.

 Family and kin relatives are often involved in arranging semanya (eighty bond marriage, also called kal kidan), which has been most common and allows divorce.
 Other forms of marriage include qurban, which is solemnized in church, where divorce is forbidden, and usually observed among the orthodox priests.
 Patrilineal descent is the norm.
 While the wife had no inheritance rights, in case a child was conceived during the temporary damoz marriage, the child could make a claim a part of the father's property.